1powechri2/backend-curriculum-site/module1/success.md

 #### Functional

 * Name and describe elements of Ruby Syntax
+* Create and utilize modules to share code between classes
+* Be able to inherit code from a superclass
 * Import and export data to .csv and .txt files
-* Object Oriented Programming

 ### Breaking Logic Into Components

 #### Mastery

 * Translate abstract requirements into programmable concepts using whiteboarding and pseudocode
-* Decompose complex technical challenges into a series of smaller challenges
+* Decompose large technical challenges into a series of smaller challenges
-* Develop complex algorithms and implement them in Ruby
+* Use abstraction to layer complexity
+* Design classes and methods that have single responsibilities

 #### Functional

+* Write software that is testable at the unit level
+* Write software with clear inputs and outputs
+* Implement complex algorithms in Ruby

+### Test Driven Development

+#### Mastery

 * Translate specification requirements to tests that will drive design
-* Use abstraction to layer complexity
+* Write unit and integration tests that accurately describe a program's expected functionality
+* Understand and describe why we test software

+#### Functional

+* Understand and describe tests they did not write

 ### Debugging

+#### Mastery

 * Use debugging tools (e.g. `pry`) to help investigate assumptions and verify code behavior
 * Print to console to verify code behavior
 * Use pry or irb console sessions to test code tactics and address bugs
 * Demonstrate ability to choose appropriate debugging tactic to solve problems

-### Test Driven Development

-#### Mastery

-* Understand and describe why we test software
-* Understand and describe tests they did not write
-* Write unit and integration tests

 ### Version Control

 #### Mastery

+* Understand git’s version control, both via the command line and through GitHub
+* Demonstrate version control proficiency by adding, committing, pushing, pulling, merging, and branching
+* Fork, clone, and make pull requests to facilitate collaboration
-* Describe differences between local versus remote repositories
+* Describe differences between local and remote repositories

 #### Functional

-* Understand git’s version control, both via the command line and through GitHub
-* Demonstrate version control proficiency by adding, committing, merging and pushing code changes, as well as switching branches and retrieving earlier commit history
-* Fork, clone, fetch, and making pull requests to facilitate collaboration
+* Checkout earlier versions of a repository
+* Resolve merge conflicts

 ### Desktop Environment

 #### Mastery

-* Navigate machine to write, run, and test programs
+* Navigate machine to write and run programs
-* Understand and explain how CLI, text editor and browser interact
+* Understand and explain how CLI, text editor, and finder interact

 #### Functional

 * Move between programs without relying on mouse
 * Make use of keyboard shortcuts to minimize distractions
+* Utilize a window manager to maintain a organized workspace

 ### Collaboration